NullNet-ai/nullnet-blog/blog/workspaces-grpc/index.md

 both clients need a **shared functionality** that is the ability to **monitor the input file for changes**: this is another sample use case for a shared library.

-Following the same pattern we used for the servers, we can add a new member to our `arithmetic-workspace` to contain the shared functionality for the clients. <br>
+Following the same pattern we used for the servers, we can add a new member to our `arithmetic-workspace` to contain the shared functionality for the clients.<br/>
 Let's call this library `file_monitor` and refactor our workspace to include two different subfolders: one for the server-related libraries and one for the client-related ones.

 It's worth mentioning that while the `file_monitor` library will be imported by both clients,